hyu2000/hyu2000.github.io/go5/model-evaluate.md

 is the right choice.
 Even with the same model, we can change the amount of searches and get a different move.
 The key here, I think, is to adopt a *probabilistic* way of thinking.
 This is the paradox of board games.
 They are clearly deterministic with perfect information.
 We know there is a minimax solution.
 But we don't know it.
-Out of the shear search space rises uncertainty.
+Out of the sheer size of the search space arises uncertainty.
 60% chance of winning.
 Deal with it.